jadecobra/python_tdd_exercises/source/classes/classes.rst

   the terminal shows all tests are still passing.

-* I can confidently say that in python
+* I can confidently say that in Python

   - I can define ``classes`` with parentheses
   - I can define ``classes`` without parentheses